flame-engine/flame_tutorials/tutorials/basic_1_square/README.md

 Before going further, it is important to explain what those two methods mean.

 Flame's `Game` class is an implementation of a Game Loop, which the basic structure on which basically all games are built on.
-It is called Game Loop because it really works a an infinite loop that continues to iterate as long as the game is running.
-This loop can be divided on some steps:
+It is called a Game Loop because it really works as an infinite loop that will continue to iterate as long as the game is running.
+This loop can be categorized as followed:

  - 1: Take input from the player
  - 2: Process the logic for the next frame